sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 I've learned a lot by helping others work with protobuf.
 You may see me on [Buf's slack channel](https://buf.build/links/slack) or on related discussions because I truly have gotten a lot out of it.
 Many article ideas have come directly from answering questions there.
 If I see a problem often enough, I may end up writing an article about it.
 I believe the protobuf and gRPC needs more of this attitude.

+The steep learning curve, coupled with some resistance from backend developers to help the adoption of gRPC in the frontend, has slowed its broader adoption in web development.

 ## gRPC Has a History
 gRPC's initial focus on microservices and its close ties to HTTP/2 hindered its widespread adoption in web development.
 Even with the advent of gRPC-Web, there's still a perception that it's not a first-class citizen in the frontend ecosystem.
 The lack of robust integration with popular frontend libraries like TanStack Query further solidifies this notion.